tenstorrent/tt-buda/docs/public/user_guide.rst

 CPU Fallback
 ************

-If there are operators in the workload that are unsuppored by PyBuda, the user can create a CPUDevice and place module containing those operators onto that CPUDevice.
+If there are operators in the workload that are unsupported by PyBuda, the user can create a CPUDevice and place module containing those operators onto that CPUDevice.
 If enabled, PyBuda is capable of doing this automatically.

-If a TTDevice contains unsuppored operators, during compilation, the device will be split into mupltiple devices (TTDevice and CPUDevice).
+If a TTDevice contains unsupported operators, during compilation, the device will be split into multiple devices (TTDevice and CPUDevice).
 If the CPUDevice is at the front of the pipeline (i.e. the unsupported ops are in the first half of the graph), any inputs pushed to the TTDevice will be redirected to the correct CPUDevice.